VickyInFrance/VickyInFrance.github.io/_pages/self_evaluation_en.md

 lang: 0
 ---

 No cheating!
-Just choose your answer (a, b, c, or d) quickly, and take a note of the time you spent answering the 50 questions.
+Actually wait, if you are on the English version of the website it would seem you don't need to do this test...

+Still want to check the test?
+Check it out [here](/fr/self-evaluation/).